P06B1

 1

-Record all DTCs; multiple sensor range or circuit codes alongside P06B1 strongly indicate a shared reference fault.
+Record all DTCs; multiple sensor range or circuit codes alongside P06B1 point to a shared reference fault.

 -